 Even though it is popular for being one of the old languages, the developer community still loves to use C in their IoT devices.
 The cluttered syntax provides a million ways to make errors and get stuck in your way, but that doesn’t demotivate the developers as the community seems to grow bigger, slowly.
 Being a low-level programming language helps a lot and C allows you to squeeze every ounce of its performance to make super-efficient products.

-Python in IoT is a no-brainer, lately, the language is popping in every engineering field we can think of.
+Python in IoT is a no-brainer, lately, the language is popping up in every engineering field we can think of.
 The performance is not an issue anymore as the computational power of the embedded devices is increasing day by day.
 The availability of many library functions and the ability to perform operations with just a few lines of code makes Python a very powerful language for IoT.

 PHP is once a very popular language for backend development and is still popular with the blogging community.
 The language has a great scope in IoT and can be used extensively for projects.